 Financial risk management

 The counterparties of financial instruments are chosen based on the management’s estimate of their reliability.
-The Board of Directors accepts the main banks used by the Group and counterparties to the current invest-ments and derivative instruments and their limits.
-In connection to liquidity management, short term invest-ments are made according to treasury policy.
-No impairment has been recognised on the derivative instru-ments or the cash and cash equivalents in the period.
+The Board of Directors accepts the main banks used by the Group and counterparties to the current investments and derivative instruments and their limits.
+According to the treasury policy, it is possible to make short-term investments related to liquidity management.
+No impairment has been recognised on the derivative instruments or the cash and cash equivalents in the period.
 The management does not expect any credit losses from counterparties to financing assets or derivative instruments.

-The Group manages credit risk related to operating items by holding the ownership of projects, like apart-ments and office buildings, until payment is received; taking advance payments; accelerated payment programmes of projects; payment guarantees; site-specific mortgages; credit risk insurance policies; and careful examination of clients’ background information.
+The Group manages credit risk related to operating items by holding the ownership of project constructions until payment is received; taking advance payments; accelerated payment programmes of projects; payment guarantees; site-specific mortgages; credit risk insurance policies; and careful examination of clients’ background information.
 In addition, selling of receivables to financial institutions is used in the management of the credit risk of operations.
-The term of payment for invoices is mainly 14 to 30 days.
-The background of the new customers is examined thoroughly by, for example, acquiring credit infor-mation.
+The background of the new customers is examined thoroughly by, for example, acquiring credit information.
 The Group does not have any significant concentrations of credit risk as the clientele is widespread and geographically divided into the countries in which the Group operates.
-Trade receivables related to sales of office buildings and other investor deals which are paid only when the ownership is transferred, and the related risk of insolvency of the counterparty, are typically transferred to banks and financial institutions.
+Trade receivables related to sales of office buildings which are paid only when the ownership is transferred, and the related risk of insolvency of the counterparty, are typically transferred to banks and financial institutions.
 These transfers meet the conditions set out in IAS 39 for derecognition of financial assets.

-The management continuously evaluates and monitors the amount of funding required by the Group’s business activities to ensure adequate liquid funds to finance its operations and repay its loans at maturity.
+The management continuously evaluates and monitors the amount of funding required by the Group’s business activities to ensure adequate liquid funds to finance its operations, repay its loans at maturity and to finance dividend.
 The funding requirements are evaluated based on a financial budget prepared every six months, a monthly financial forecast and short-term, timely cash planning.
 The Group Treasury is responsible for the adequacy of funding, the availability of different sources of funding and the controlled maturity profile of external loans.
-When making decision about a new loan it should be made sure, according to treasury policy, that only 1/4 of the loan portfolio can mature over one calendar year, in order to minimize refinancing risk.
-When the amount of maturing loans is calculated, commercial papers, receivables sold to banks or housing company loans are not taken into account account.

 The objective of managing foreign exchange risk at YIT is to reduce the uncertainty caused by foreign exchange rate movements on profit through cash flows and the valuation of commercial receivables and liabilities.